-Enhancement 2-2.5 hours each Audience Requirements FEE \$ with School Councils The principal is the key figure participation and engagem opportunities are mandate gagement and Collaboration ure in creating an environment conducive to authentic parental tent.
-Review of Education Act and Regulations relevant to what ad for discretionary school council participation.
-Identifying school is, volunteer motivation, engagement activities and case studies.
+Enhancement 2-2.5 hours each Audience Requirements FEE \$ Effective Principal Engagement and Collaboration with School Councils The principal is the key figure in creating an environment conducive to authentic parental participation and engagement.
+Review of Education Act and Regulations relevant to what opportunities are mandated for discretionary school council participation.
+Identifying school community culture/barriers, volunteer motivation, engagement activities and case studies.
 A division group of principals, administrators, trustees and school council reps (optional) seeking to explore how administrators can work effectively with school councils.
 Note - intended for principals and senior administrative team members.
 Invitation from Division.
 Minimum ten principals/administrators/trustees in attendance.
 Recommended attendance by a member of the administration or Board.
 Participants need to have taken "School Council Purpose" workshop within previous two years.
 Price Per Workshop: \$1000 Creating and Managing Productive School Council Meetings Legislation mandates that school councils exist, but cannot tell them how to function effectively.
 Strong leadership of the principal plays a key role in defining the discussions and the level of engagement of a school council.
 Having knowledge, tools, and strategies for running a productive meeting will ensure your school council meetings are welcoming, meaningful and a good use of everyone's time, are vital to the success of any school council.
 A division group of principals, administrators and trustees seeking to understand the processes involved in planning and managing school council meetings appropriately.
 Note - intended for principals and senior administrative team members.
 Invitation from Division.
 Minimum ten principals/administrators/trustees in attendance.
 Participants need to have taken "School Council Purpose" workshop within previous two years.